dantebhang/Foofle/README.md

 **Search**
 - The search page is displayed at `/search` after the user makes a search request.
-- Web page results fetched from the API will be displayed as links.
+- Web page results fetched from the API will be displayed as links under the *All* tab.

 <img width="1071" alt="foofle_search" src="https://user-images.githubusercontent.com/87205105/158073054-b5e84248-4ce8-4ca0-87fa-4fec5756d252.PNG">

 **Images**
 - The image page is displayed at `/images` after the user makes a search request and navigates to the image link or route.
-- Image results fetched from the API will be displayed as images.
+- Image results fetched from the API will be displayed as images under the *Images* tab.

 <img width="1076" alt="foofle_images" src="https://user-images.githubusercontent.com/87205105/158073073-68e42de6-c4b6-4666-9e66-86d9cd734f72.PNG">

 **News**
 - The news page is displayed at `/news` after the user makes a search request and navigates to the news link or route.
-- News results fetched from the API will be displayed as links.
+- News results fetched from the API will be displayed as links under the *News* tab.

 <img width="1074" alt="foofle_news" src="https://user-images.githubusercontent.com/87205105/158073081-e67b5b8d-d901-489a-8f0a-94d7447c42e9.PNG">

 **Videos**
 - The videos page is displayed at `/videos` after the user makes a search request and navigates to the videos link or route.
-- Video results fetched from the API will be displayed as videos.
+- Video results fetched from the API will be displayed as videos under the *Videos* tab.

 <img width="1074" alt="foofle_videos" src="https://user-images.githubusercontent.com/87205105/158073089-ecf9cb89-adc3-4d69-8dfd-40806d232e58.PNG">